Flatland

 Lord Sphere tries to explain that he comes from another world called Spaceland, where all objects have three dimensions, however Mr Square stubbornly refuses to believe that a third dimension can exist.
 Eventually Lord Sphere peels Mr Square off Flatland and throws him into Spaceland.
 The flat Mr Square drifts in the third dimension like a sheet of paper in the wind, and as he can only visualise two dimensional slices of three dimensional objects, he views a world where objects change shape and even appear and disappear into thin air.
 On returning to Flatland he tells his fellow Flatworlders of his adventure, but is considered mad and thrown into prison, condemned to spend the rest of his days in solitary confinement.
 This image assists in recognising the difficulties we might face should we travel through a higher dimension, and, should others be travelling to us in these higher dimensions, it explains how some UFO reports appear to come out of nowhere or travel large distances in the blink of an eye.
 (Perhaps they are not travelling, but disappearing and reappearing, with our eyes tricking us into believing they have travelled in a line.)

 An English mathematician, Charles Howard Hinton (who, like Einstein also worked in a patent office) spent most of his adult life obsessed with this notion of other dimensions (8).
 Hinton developed a number of methods by which the average person could 'see' four-dimensional objects, and eventually he perfected special cubes that could allow others to visualise hypercubes (cubes in four dimensions.)
-These became known as Hinton's cubes (Hinton himself also coined the official name for an unravelled hypercube; a 'tesseract') Michio Kaku in his excellent book, Hyperspace explains the function of the cubes.
+These became known as Hinton's cubes (Hinton himself also coined the official name for an unravelled hypercube; a 'tesseract').
+Michio Kaku in his excellent book, Hyperspace explains the function of the cubes.
 "As an analogy, take a three-dimensional cube.
 Although a Flatlander cannot visualise a cube in its entirety, it is possible for us to unravel the cube in three dimensions, so that we have a series of six squares making a cross.
 Of course, a Flatlander cannot reassemble the squares to make a cube.
 In the second dimension, the joints between each square are rigid and cannot be moved.
 However these joints are easy to bend in the third dimension.

 Tesseract